d3sync3d/Dumbpiler/README.md

- broke regex to nfa program
+ broken regex to nfa program